rdt70/ESP8266/README.md

 # ESP8266
 ESP NodeMcu as alarm info detection and sharing on IFTTT. (require IFTTT account and a WebHook + Alarm item) Also it expose the pin status on a web server.
 First 3 pins used.
-D1 indicate Alarm Detection
+ - D1 used for Alarm Detection
-D2 indicate Alarm Armed
+ - D2 used for Alarm Armed
-D3 Failure (like power off) detection
+ - D3 used for Failure (like power off) detection

 This prototype is for Lince EURO5K but can be adapted to many other alarm systems